 Meditation became my road map to honoring, respecting, and accepting the body I have.
 I believe it can do that for you, too, whether you need to lose weight, whether you have an eating disorder that makes it hard to eat at all, or whether you just struggle to be OK with how you look.

 Meditation is an act of self-love.
-But most people (and Bex is voicing out for women) find it hard to love their body.
-So she’s giving everyone a break: we don’t have to think of our body as “beautiful” or even loveable.
+But most people (and Bex is voicing out for women) find it hard to love their bodies.
+So she’s giving everyone a break: we don’t have to think of our bodies as “beautiful” or even loveable.

 You can honor your body without needing to focus on how it looks.
 You honor it for many other reasons.
 For one, it is your physical vessel to experience human life.